We had an almighty storm roll in.

 Have you seen a colony of flying foxes heading out in the evening light?

-Post Script: If in Northern Queensland check out the Tolga Bat Hospital on the Atherton Tablelands, inland from Cairns.
+Post Script: If you’re visiting Northern Queensland go and check out the Tolga Bat Hospital on the Atherton Tablelands, inland from Cairns.